 Jamie came to the yard in December 2014 with experience gained at various racing yards, including latterly Nick Williams.
 Jamie rides out but is also in charge of the veterinary issues and the welfare of the horses.
 He is very conscientious about his work and thoroughly checks each horse weekly, reporting any issues to our vet Eugenio.
 He is also on hand for any of the riders or yard managers to ask if they are concerned with their horses.
 He oversees both yards and reports to Lucinda and Scu on each horse at their daily meetings.
+Jamie was the HorseScotland Employee Of The Year in 2019.
 Jamie loves a day at a point to point in his spare time and riding in his local common riding festival, enjoying the festivities with friends and family.

 Assistant Trainer & Travelling Head Girl

-Jaimie rode out at Arlary while still at school and joined in 1995, many years ago... more than half her lifetime!
-She became Assistant Trainer in 2000 and with the expansion of the yard in 2013 Jaimie became responsible for planning the travel logisitics and the race day organisation.
+Jaimie rode out at Arlary while still at school and joined in 1995, many years ago and is our longest serving member of staff.
+Jaimie has covered all of the jobs in a race yard, and in 2000 she became Lucinda's Assistant Trainer.
+With the expansion of the yard in 2013 Jaimie became responsible for planning the travel logistics and the race day organisation.
 Jaimie often does the long distance travelling and will oversee their work if they are away from home.
-Having been here since we started Jaimie is an important part of the team and has made a huge contribution to the success of Arlary House Stables.
+Jaimie is a most positive and supportive team member and has the welfare of the horse at the heart of her day.
+Having been here since we started Jaimie is an important part of the team and is the rock for the staff, jockeys, owners and trainer.
+She has made a huge contribution to the success of Arlary House Stables, and was recognised with a final three place in the Godolphin Stud & Stable Staff Dedication To Racing Award in 2019

 Head Girl at Arlary